quot3s/quot3s.github.io/quotes6.md

   </div>

 <div class="quote-card">
-    <div class="quote-text">Reminder -> Chosen one's can troll anyone they like and get away with it.</div>
+    <div class="quote-text">Reminder -> Chosen one's can troll anyone they like, including other Chosen one's and get away with it.</div>
   </div>

 <div class="quote-card">